- Jun 1, 2023

 How to hire overseas workers?
 Contract employment in Ukraine

-Hiring from the EU comes with many challenges, including high costs and various legal risks.
-Hence, hiring employees overseas is a widespread practice among EU businesses.
+Hiring from the EU comes with challenges.
+This includes high costs and legal risks.
+Hence, hiring employees overseas is popular among EU businesses.

-Thus, Ukraine has become a premiere destination in Europe for contracting IT experts.
+Ukraine has become a premiere destination in Europe for contracting IT experts.
 The Ukrainian IT sector is growing fast despite the war.
-Between 2017 and 2021, it increased by 158% percent – a tie with Ireland for the highest growth in Europe.
+Between 2017 and 2021, it increased by 158% percent.
+This is a tie with Ireland for the highest growth in Europe.
 And by October 2022, the industry has exceeded pre-war levels.

 There are three main ways of hiring Ukrainian tech experts: